Moselle loop Bremm

 Roman bridge

 The Roman bridge in Trier is the oldest bridge in Germany.
-Although it was still made of wood when it was built in around 17 BC, it was already an important transportation hub for crossing the Moselle back then.
+Although it was still made of wood when it was built in around 17 BC, it was already an important transportation hub for crossing the Mosel River back then.

 Römerbrücke Trier